Discover folk - the CRM for people-powered businesses

 Price and plans

-Prices and plans on the CRM suite for an annual susbscription are as follows.
+Prices and plans on the CRM suite for an annual subscription are as follows, which can become expensive for teams of 20-50 users.

 3. Pipedrive